ankschoubey/old-blog/_posts/2020-07-29-good-products-are-made-by-teams.md

 use_math: true
 permalink: /teams/
 ---
-Though it is hard to form a good team, good things are always built by teams.
+Though it is hard to form a good team, good things are almost always built by teams.

 You cannot build it alone.